asherz720/asherz720.github.io/index.md

 <p align="justify"> Hi there!
 I'm Asher ['æʃə] and my Chinese name is Zheng Anshun (郑安顺) [ʈʂə̂ŋ ɑ̄n ʂwə̂n].
 I'm a second-year PhD student at <a href="https://www.utexas.edu/">UT Austin</a> advised by Prof. <a href="https://jessyli.com/" target="_blank">Jessy Li</a> and Prof. <a href="https://liberalarts.utexas.edu/linguistics/faculty/dib97" target="_blank">David Beaver</a>.
 I'm in the syntax/semantics group and computational linguistics group at UT.
 Before that I did a master's in Speech and Language Processing (i.e., Computational Linguistics) with <em>distinction</em> at <a href="https://www.ed.ac.uk/">University of Edinburgh</a>, advised by Dr. <a href="https://homepages.inf.ed.ac.uk/clai/" target="_blank">Catherine Lai</a>.
 Previous to that, I received a B.A. in English Language and Literature from <a href="https://www.hanyang.ac.kr/web/eng">Hanyang University</a>, <em>summa cum laude</em>.
 My research revolves around the meaning of language (semantics) and how meaning is construed in different contexts (pragmatics). </p>

 <p align="justify">The issues I am interested in and working with are about discourse understanding (including both structure and progression).
-I evaluate LLMs on such understanding and improve such ability to achieve better performance.
+I evaluate LLMs on such understanding and improve such ability to achieve better performance on downstream tasks.
 I also work on theoretical pullzes on semantics/pragmatics of questions like clausal complementation, bias, evidentiality, QUD, speech acts.</p>
 <!--
  My efforts, at present, are directed to provide cross-linguistic evidence from Eastern Asian Languages (e.g., Mandarin and Korean) for the existing theories, in order to form a universal picture of CP selection.
 In addition, the syntactic realization of semantic selection is also of my interest, which I believe will lead to a beautiful theory posited at the syntax-semantics interface.  -->